What are the Signs of Ovulation?

 -

-Basal body temperature (BBT) is the temperature of your body when it is at rest.3 To track your BBT, take your temperature every morning before you get out of bed, ideally at the same time every day.
+Basal body temperature (BBT) is the temperature of your body when it is at rest.3 To track your BBT to know when you’re ovulating, take your temperature every morning before you get out of bed, ideally at the same time every day.
 You’ll notice that your body temperature should be largely consistent but might dip a bit just before your ovary releases an egg.3 After the egg has been released into the fallopian tube, your body temperature rises and stays up for a few days.3 A woman’s average BBT prior to ovulation averages from 36.1°C to 36.4°C and rises to a range of 36.4°C to 37°C.3 The difference is slight and may require a thermometer with multiple decimal places in order to track.
 However, that slight rise in body temperature is a notable sign of ovulation.3

 -